awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate-Regions.md

 ## Supported Regions for Linux containers on AWS Fargate<a name="linux-regions"></a>

-Amazon ECS Linux containers on AWS Fargate is supported in the following Regions\.
+Amazon ECS Linux containers on AWS Fargate are supported in the following AWS Regions\.
 The supported Availability Zone IDs are noted when applicable\.

 | Region Name | Region |